 Englishtown is a very small borough located in the state of New Jersey.
 With a population of 1,912 people and eight constituent neighborhoods, Englishtown is the 439th largest community in New Jersey.

-Englishtown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, Englishtown isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Englishtown are a mix of both white- and blue-collar jobs.
 Overall, Englishtown is a borough of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Englishtown who work in office and administrative support (16.51%), sales jobs (13.32%), and healthcare (7.69%).
+There are especially a lot of people living in Englishtown who work in sales jobs (16.91%), office and administrative support (11.73%), and teaching (9.87%).

 Also of interest is that Englishtown has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Englishtown is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.53% of adults 25 and older in the borough have at least a bachelor's degree.
+The overall education level of Englishtown is somewhat higher than in the average US city of 21.84%: 28.63% of adults 25 and older in the borough have at least a bachelor's degree.

 Englishtown is a very ethnically-diverse borough.
 The people who call Englishtown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Englishtown residents report their race to be White, followed by Asian.
-Important ancestries of people in Englishtown include Irish, Polish, German, and Russian.
+Englishtown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.71% of the borough’s residents.
+Important ancestries of people in Englishtown include Italian, Irish, German, Polish, and Swedish.

 The most common language spoken in Englishtown is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Langs. of India.